saghirajs/aws_serverless_face_rekognition/Readme.md

 ## Documentation

-For detailed documentation on how to set up, use, and contribute to the project, please refer to our [Documentation](https://docs.google.com/document/d/1FdTwDfLeMhcC8kB815dBv3oiysLkdmaUA86WJb_cXqs/edit?usp=sharing) .
+For detailed documentation on how to set up and use the project, please refer to our [Documentation](https://docs.google.com/document/d/1FdTwDfLeMhcC8kB815dBv3oiysLkdmaUA86WJb_cXqs/edit?usp=sharing) .